- What's a Smart Trip?

 Whatcom Smart Trips will comply with the IRS reporting requirements for prize winners.
 According to the 2006 IRS instructions, a Form 1099–MISC is required for any person receiving over $600 in prizes and awards.
 Recipients of prizes qualifying for a 1099–MISC must agree to provide the information necessary for the 1099-MISC in order to receive their prize; they should expect to receive their forms in time to file their appropriate tax returns.

-Q: What if I drive a hybrid vehicle?
+Q: What if I drive a hybrid or electric vehicle?

-Hybrid vehicles provide savings to individual drivers and contribute positively to the community, but not in the same way as walking, bicycling, sharing rides and riding the bus.
+Hybrid and electric vehicles provide savings to individual drivers and contribute positively to the community, but not in the same way as walking, bicycling, sharing rides and riding the bus.
 These latter four forms of travel are promoted by Whatcom Smart Trips for the full range of individual and community benefits that they provide.
+Please see our program described above.

 Q: Why are motorcycles not included as an alternative mode?